Getting Started

 Google will ask for a phone number (optional in most cases), and walk you through a few "agree to the terms" screens.
 Click through and you're done.

 That's it.
 You now have a Google account tied to your regular email address.
-You'll keep using your regular inbox like always — group emails will arrive there.
+You'll keep using your regular inbox like always — group emails will arrive there, and now you can also open the browser archive and the Family Drive.

 Common snags